 Conservative Party conference

-We also attended the Conservative Party Conference in Birmingham, where we participated in two key roundtable discussions.
-The first was the RICS roundtable on housing policy, which took place at the RICS Birmingham office.
+We also attended the Conservative Party Conference in Birmingham, where we where we participated in two key roundtable discussions and co-hosted a drinks reception.

-Our activities at party conferences demonstrate the vital role that architects play in addressing many of the current challenges in the built environment, such as delivering sustainable housing.
+Our activities at party conferences demonstrate the vital role that architects play in addressing many of the current challenges in the built environment, such as housing delivery.

-The Policy and Public Affairs team continue to work across all political parties to deliver a high-quality, sustainable built environment.
+The Policy and Public Affairs team continue to work across all political parties to ensure architects are at the forefront of delivering a high-quality, sustainable built environment.